gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

     applications or functions onto your cluster.
 You can install the GitLab Runner onto the existing Kubernetes cluster.
 See [Installing Applications](../index.md#installing-applications) for more information.
 1. **Domain Name:** Knative will provide its own load balancer using Istio.
-It will provide an external IP address for all the applications served by Knative.
+It will provide an external IP address or hostname for all the applications served by Knative.
 You will be prompted to enter a wildcard domain where your applications will be served.
-Configure your DNS server to use the external IP address for that domain.
+Configure your DNS server to use the external IP address or hostname for that domain.
 1. **`.gitlab-ci.yml`:** GitLab uses [Kaniko](https://github.com/GoogleContainerTools/kaniko)
     to build the application and the [TriggerMesh CLI](https://github.com/triggermesh/tm) to simplify the deployment of knative services and functions.